General Guidelines

 Account Security

-- You cannot use a shared account on Discord or on any of our games or game servers.
+- You cannot use a shared account anywhere on our services.

 - Make sure your passwords are secure and not shared with anyone.